 School counselors are one of the best ongoing sources of support for students who plan to go to college.
 They can provide guidance and support throughout the entire process.
 If you are lucky enough to have access to a counselor in your school, it is in your best interest to visit that person on a regular basis.

 Start by making an individual appointment to introduce yourself to your counselor.
 If small-group college counseling or information sessions are offered, sign up.
 But don’t only settle for a “group” meeting in which you will have to share time with other students.
-Make sure that you schedule an uninterrupted time for a private, one-on-one session.
+Make sure you schedule an uninterrupted time for a private, one-on-one session.
 Begin by introducing yourself and stating clearly that it is your definite goal to attend college.
-Make sure your counselor realizes that this is IMPORTANT to you and that you are highly motivated!
+Make sure your counselor realizes that this is IMPORTANT to you and you are highly motivated!

 Throughout your high school years, your counselor can help you:

 - Plan classes that will prepare you well for college admission and success.
 Your counselor will know which high school classes are required for college admission.

 - Review your academic record with you and suggest areas that need improvement.
 If you need to do some catching up, your counselor can suggest ways in which to do that.

 - Begin the admission process by identifying the questions you should be asking—and finding honest answers.
 Questions such as: “Do I want to stay near home?
 Does the college have my major?
 How important is size?”

 - Clarify and understand terms, ideas, and experiences for you that will encounter during research, campus visits or meetings with college representatives.
 Your counselor will know where to find information; for example in books, catalogues, brochures, and CDs that deal either with the admission process or a specific college or university.
 In addition, your counselor will be able to point you to websites that offer RELIABLE and FREE information about college.